Briggsc28/briggsc28.github.io/_posts/2015-05-18-Glup-101-CSS-all-the-LESS.md

 ### 3. Creating the gulpfile.js

 * Create a new gulpfile.js file in the root of the project

+In this file, all of the Gulp magic happens.
+It contains all of the Glup tasks for the project.
+To run a task outlined in this file open the Task Runner Explorer.

 ### 4. Creating the Gulp task